 Rather than relying on Window’s text-to-speak software, it puts your voice of voice (or voices, if you wish) into your Elite Dangerous voice pack experience.

 This is an Elite Dangerous mod that you have to have – it’s compulsory!

 Packs range from £9.99 but the voices are incredible.
 A.S.T.R.A is a slightly sexy robotic sounding female voice which is the standard offering and built upon with each update to the game.

 But, what if you want more than that?

 They have a selection of official celebrity voice response packs to choose from – not voice actors, the real deals.
 Sci-fi legends who have given their voices to the projects include stars from Red Dwarf, Star Trek, Doctor Who, Flash Gordon, Blake’s 7, Star Wars and more.

-There are numerous others – and they are professionally recorded to fit Elite: Dangerous (and a few other games), not awkwardly ripped from the movies and TV shows they have starred in.
+There are several others, each professionally recorded to fit Elite Dangerous (and a few other games), not awkwardly ripped from the movies and TV shows the voice actors have starred in.

 Log Your Travels

 One advantage of Elite Dangerous having such an incredible scale is we can explore any star system we wish.
 But, how do you keep track of such epic adventures?
 Enter Captain’s Log.
 This is an explorer’s dream.

 There’s also EDDiscovery, which can track your Elite Dangerous travels, combat, trading, rank, commodities, materials, scans and all host of other data.
 It tells you which planets are high value and terraformable with little icons next to them, so you can be more efficient with your probing, streamlining some of the more tedious aspects of the game.